IBMDecisionOptimization/do-ws-pa/README.md

 This is a sample repository for what can be done using the [do-ws-js](https://github.com/IBMDecisionOptimization/do-ws-js) library.

-I shows to types oi usage:
+It shows two types of usage:
+* creating an integration service with Planning Analytics
 * creating a NodeJS application

-* creating an integration service with Planning Analytics
+### Planning Analytics

+A service to easily connect IBM Planning Analytics (PA) and Watson Studio (WS) / Watson Machine Learning (WML), so that you can easily set up the integration of a deployed Decision Optimization (DO) or Machine Learning (ML) models to be executed from PA.

+Look at a video showing what it does: https://ibm.box.com/s/v42tfs9m3w8mbni21xlw14x6cyuant5p

+See some slides with some more details: https://fr.slideshare.net/AlainChabrier/do-for-ws-pa-external-v1

 ### NodeJS Application